rsyncOSX/rsyncuidocs/content/en/blog/Observers.md

 Without observation and required actions when observed, RsyncUI becomes useless.
 Both observations are linked to the external task executing the actual rsync task.

+## Notifications

-The first observation monitors when the external task generates output.
+The first notification, `NSNotification.Name.NSFileHandleDataAvailable`, monitors when the external task generates output.
 To display the progress of a synchronization task, RsyncUI relies on monitoring the output from rsync.
 Therefore, the `—verbose` parameter to rsync is crucial.
 This parameter instructs rsync to output information during execution.

-The second observation monitors when the task is completed, e.g. terminated.
+The second notification, `Process.didTerminateNotification`, monitors when the task is completed, e.g. terminated.
 Typically, a termination indicates task completion.
 However, it may also be an abort action from the user, which then sends an interrupt signal to the external task.
 If RsyncUI fails to detect this signal, RsyncUI will not comprehend when a synchronization task is completed.

-In RsyncUI, two methods for enabling observations have been introduced in the version 2.3.2.
-The preferred method is to utilize the declarative library Combine, developed by Apple.
-However, the future of Combine is somewhat uncertain.
-I consulted a developer working with Apple and with a deep understanding of Swift Concurrency, who informed me that Combine is not deprecated but may be in the future.

-The second method involves utilizing a central Notification center.
-Observers for the two mentioned notifications are added to the Notification center, and the appropriate action is triggered when a signal is observed.

-In forthcoming versions of RsyncUI, both methods will be employed.
-However, if Combine is deprecated in the future, it is straightforward to replace it.
-In version 2.1.6, a significant refactoring of code utilizing Combine was implemented.

-#### ChatGPT

-ChatGPT about what is recommended of `NotificationCenter.default.publisher` and  `NotificationCenter.default.addObserver`. *In Swift, using NotificationCenter.default.publisher(for:) with the Combine framework is generally preferred for observing notifications, as it offers a more modern, type-safe, and declarative approach compared to the traditional addObserver method.
-The Combine-based method allows for better memory management and cleaner code, reducing the risk of retain cycles and the need for manual unsubscription.
-For more details, refer to Apple's documentation on NotificationCenter publishers.*

-Until I gain further insights into Apple's future plans for Combine, `NotificationCenter.default.publisher(for:)` remains the preferred solution in RsyncUI.

-#### Combine, Publisher and Asynchronous Execution
+## Three methods

+In RsyncUI, three methods for enabling observations of notifications have been introduced in the latest version 2.6.3.

+## Combine and Publisher

 The Combine framework is exclusively utilized within the `Process` object, which is responsible for initiating external tasks, such as the `rsync` synchronize task.
 Combine is employed to monitor two specific notifications.